Brxdl3y/NTT-DATA-KENYA-Network-Lab/README.md

 Summary

 This project presents a sophisticated enterprise-grade network design for **NTTT Data Kenya**.
-The architecture demonstrates not only technical proficiency in Cisco networking but also the pragmatic principles of **redundancy, scalability, and cost efficiency** essential for real-world enterprise deployments.
+The architecture demonstrates not only technical proficiency in Cisco networking but also the pragmatic principles of **redundancy, scalability, and cost efficiency**; essential for real-world enterprise deployments.

 The design includes multiple departments **(Sales, Finance, HR, Help Desk, Data Center, and Network Operations Center)** with logical VLAN segmentation, trunking, secure routing to the ISP, and robust Layer 3 switching for inter-VLAN routing.
 Security is elevated using MD5 authentication on routing protocols, while redundancy and resilience are factored into the distribution-core-access hierarchy.